carlonicora/RAW/jinx.md

 The game mechanics are based on abilities.
 They place the focus on which actions the player characters can perform.
 They also define its degree of success.
 They set the action resolution comparing an ability result to a threshold.
 The ability result is a character's ability level plus a roll of a dice.

-Every ability value in Jinx, as well as the thresholds, varies between 0 and 100.
+Every ability value in RAW, as well as the thresholds, varies between 0 and 100.

 The mechanics define two types of actions: challenged and unchallenged.

 ### Diced or Diceless Gaming

-In jinx, every action is resolved through the roll of 1d20.
+In RAW, every action is resolved through the roll of 1d20.
 The result is added to the value of the ability taken into consideration to generate the action result.
-However, jinx opens itself to be a diceless mechanic.
+However, RAW opens itself to be a diceless mechanic.
 The player characters can avoid rolling the dice and substitute the result with a value of 15 by roleplaying the action.
 In simple terms, if the player describes their character's action in theatrical details, they can use a value of 15 instead of using the dice.
 A theatrical description can be converted to a 5 points bonus to the dice roll as well.

 Please note that it is the Storyteller's discretion to award the 15 points, offer a higher or lower value of ask for a dice roll.